edenartlab/audiogen/README.md

 # audiogen
-AI audio tools, currently using models from Audiocraft: https://github.com/facebookresearch/audiocraft
+AI audio tools.

+currently this is just a replicate cog wrapper for META's Audiocraft: https://github.com/facebookresearch/audiocraft